samuelchanx/sms-forwarder/README.md

 ### Flutter setup

-1. Update the `sms_mapping.example.json` to your desired regex
+1. Rename the `sms_mapping.example.json` to `sms_mapping.json` & update your desired regex & api endpoint
 2. Update the data model in `SmsPayload` as needed (delete unused fields & update param names)
-3. Run the app, and you should see newly arrived sms / testing sms
+3. Run the app, and you should see newly arrived sms

+- Note that there's a testing function in `main.dart` from `initState()`